elpeyotl/nuxtNetlify/content/artists/amagortis.md

 ---
 artist: Amagortis
 date: 2021-01-26T01:49:35.869Z
+description: AMAGORTIS is...
-description: 'Amagortis was formed in 2001 by Daniel, Stoef, Nathalie and friends.
+biography: 'Amagortis was formed in 2001 by Daniel, Stoef, Nathalie and friends.
   In January of 2004 Amagortis self-released their first full length album "Abominable".
 The line-up for this recording and the following gigs was:
   Daniel (Guitar and backing vocals), Grimm (Vocals), Stoef (Drums) and Nathalie (Bass).
 In 2006 Pascal replaced Grimm on vocals, bringing a more guttural and brutal style to the band.
 Influenced by the world-wide death metal scene the